St. Louis Cardinals

 The St. Louis Cardinals are an American professional baseball team based in St. Louis.
-The Cardinals compete in Major League Baseball (MLB) as a member club of the National League (NL) Central division.
+The Cardinals compete in Major League Baseball (MLB) as a member club of the National League (NL) Central Division.
 Since the 2006 season, the Cardinals have played their home games at Busch Stadium in downtown St. Louis.
 One of the nation's oldest and most successful professional baseball clubs, the Cardinals have won 11 World Series championships, the most of any NL team and second in MLB only to the New York Yankees.
-The team has won 19 National League pennants, third-most of any team.
+The team has won 19 National League pennants, third-most of any team behind the Los Angeles Dodgers and San Francisco Giants.
 St. Louis has also won 15 division titles in the East and Central divisions.

 In 1881, entrepreneur Chris von der Ahe purchased the Brown Stockings barnstorming club, renamed it the St. Louis Browns, and made it a charter member of the American Association baseball league.
 The team won four league championships, qualifying them to play in the era's professional baseball championship series, a forerunner of the modern World Series.
 In two of these championships, the Browns met the Chicago White Stockings, now the Chicago Cubs, launching the enduring Cardinals–Cubs rivalry.

 In 1892, the Browns – also called the Perfectos – joined the National League.
-In 1900, the team was renamed the Cardinals.
-(Two years later, an unrelated St. Louis Browns team joined the American League.)
+In 1900, the team was renamed the Cardinals (Two years later, an unrelated St. Louis Browns team joined the American League).

-Notable Cardinals achievements include manager/owner Branch Rickey's invention of the farm system, Rogers Hornsby's two batting Triple Crowns, Dizzy Dean's 30-win season in 1934, Stan Musial's 17 MLB and 29 NL records, Bob Gibson's 1.12 earned run average (ERA) in 1968, Whitey Herzog's Whiteyball, Mark McGwire's single-season home run record in 1998, the 2011 championship team's unprecedented comebacks, and Albert Pujols’ 700th home run.
+Notable Cardinals achievements include manager/owner Branch Rickey's invention of the farm system, Rogers Hornsby's two batting Triple Crowns, Dizzy Dean's 30-win season in 1934, Stan Musial's 17 MLB and 29 NL records, Bob Gibson's 1.12 earned run average (ERA) in 1968, Whitey Herzog's Whiteyball dynasty of the 1980s, Mark McGwire's single-season home run record in 1998, the 2011 championship team's unprecedented comebacks, and Albert Pujols’ 700th home run.
 The Cardinals have won 105 or more games in four seasons and won 100 or more nine times.
 Cardinals players have won 21 league MVPs, four batting Triple Crowns, and three Cy Young Awards.
-Baseball Hall of Fame inductees include Lou Brock, Dizzy Dean, Bob Gibson, Whitey Herzog, Rogers Hornsby, Joe Medwick, Stan Musial, Enos Slaughter, Branch Rickey, Red Schoendienst, Ozzie Smith, Ted Simmons, and Bruce Sutter.
+Baseball Hall of Fame inductees include Lou Brock, Dizzy Dean, Frankie Frisch, Bob Gibson, Chick Hafey, Jesse Haines, Whitey Herzog, Rogers Hornsby, Tony La Russa, Joe Medwick, Johnny Mize, Stan Musial, Red Schoendienst, Ted Simmons, Enos Slaughter, Ozzie Smith, and Billy Southworth.